 The reason for all the doom and gloom for teens?
 Some experts believe teens now are being raised with unrealistic expectations.
-Modern media messages also tell teens they should always feel good and show the “perfect” aspects of their lives.
+Modern media -- and social media -- also tells teens they should always feel good and show the “perfect” aspects of their lives.
 As a result, parents neglect teaching their teens the kind of coping skills they need to survive during chaotic and pressure-filled times.

 Why Teens Need Good Self-Care Habits

 Adolescents face a number of growing pains, literally and figuratively, during their teen years.
-They are faced with tremendous pressures from the outside world, such as doing well academically, deciding on a college to attend, what type of career to pursue, sports to try out for, enduring family dynamics, etc. They’re trying to figure out who they are, who their friends should be and all the ups and downs that come with growth and development.
-This includes hormonal changes, mood shifts along with struggles with self-image and self-esteem.
+They are faced with tremendous pressures from the outside world, such as doing well academically, deciding on a college to attend, what type of career to pursue, sports to try out for, and dealing with changing family dynamics.
+They’re trying to figure out who they are, who their friends should be, and all the ups and downs that come with growth and development.
+This includes hormonal changes and mood shifts along with struggles with self-image and self-esteem.

-Adding to the complexities for teenagers is the adolescent brain at that age is still developing, which means a large center of functionality within the brain is not fully matured.
+Adding to these complexities is that the adolescent brain is still developing, which means a large center of functionality within the brain has not fully matured.
 The parts of the brain responsible for emotion and reward develop first.

-Anna Sidis, a clinical child psychologist talks about why self-care is critical for adolescents.
+Anna Sidis, a clinical child psychologist, talks about why self-care is critical for adolescents.
 “The parts of the brain responsible for understanding the consequences of your behavior – like the frontal lobes – develop much later, possibly not until 20 or 25,” she explains.
 “So what that means for adolescents is they’re struggling with really big emotions they haven’t had before.
-They might be sensitive to emotional stimuli and to non-verbal communication, and have difficulty making decisions because their frontal lobes aren’t yet developed.”
+They might be sensitive to emotional stimuli and to nonverbal communication, and have difficulty making decisions because their frontal lobes aren’t yet developed.”

 Ways Teens Can Begin Practicing Self-Care Today

-Self-care for teens can really be anything that makes them happy and supports their physical, mental and emotional health.
-And if you’re struggling to inspire your teen to consider self-care activities, frame it as something they “get” to do, a gift to herself or way to honor hard work and effort.
+Self-care for teens can really be anything that makes them happy and supports their physical, mental, and emotional health.
+And if you’re struggling to inspire your teen to consider self-care activities, frame it as something they “get” to do, a gift to herself, or a way to honor hard work and effort.
 Here are some powerful and effective self-care tips for teens and ways you can help your teen get started today.

 Creative expression has multiple benefits for emotional health.
-It gives teens a way to release complicated emotions through music, journaling, visual arts or hobbies.
+It gives teens a way to release complicated emotions through music, journaling, visual arts, or hobbies.
 Extracurricular activities that invoke a sense of peace and calm can be wildly effective for reducing stress during the teen years.

-4. Have a DIY Spa Day at Home
+Have a DIY Spa Day at Home

 Teens with a busy schedule can stop and indulge in self-love by having a DIY spa day at home.
-You don’t have to spend a lot of money to enjoy a spa day.
+You don’t have to spend a lot of money to enjoy a spa day, either.
 All you need are some face masks, bath bombs, bubble bath, your favorite music, diffuser with your favorite oils and voila!

 Research has repeatedly shown a link between being outdoors and lower levels of stress, depression and anxiety.
 Time in nature also helps counteract the mood disturbance caused by too much screen time.
 Doing regular outdoor activities as a family can help adolescents build this all-important habit.

-Whether it’s sports, gym workouts, walks, running, Zumba or yoga, movement helps both physical and mental health.
+Whether it’s sports, gym workouts, walks, running, Zumba, or yoga, movement helps both physical and mental health.
 The activity doesn’t matter as long as it’s consistent.
 Do a Shot of Yoga can help cultivate a yoga practice.
 Each box is curated around a new theme and includes 1-2 full-sized yoga or self-care items, 3-4 items like workout gear and accessories, and a yoga lifestyle book or journal.